-- (iv) Uncertainty factors for kidney and other urogenital system endpoints (Section 2.1.3).
-Please comment on whether the application of uncertainty factors to the POD is scientifically supported and clearly described. - (v) Kidney and other urogenital system-specific reference dose (Section 2.1.4).
-Please comment on whether the organ/system-specific reference dose derived for kidney and other urogenital system effects is scientifically supported and clearly characterized.
+(v) Kidney and other urogenital system-specific reference dose (Section 2.1.4).
+Is the organ/system-specific reference dose derived for kidney and other urogenital system effects scientifically supported and clearly characterized?

 3c.
-Developmental and reproductive system effects.
+Developmental and reproductive system effects

 - (i) Developmental and reproductive system hazard (Sections 1.2.3, 1.3.1).
 The draft assessment concludes that there is suggestive evidence of male reproductive effects associated with RDX exposure, based on evidence of testicular degeneration in male mice.
 The draft assessment did not draw any conclusions as to whether developmental effects are a human hazard of RDX exposure.
 Please comment on whether the available human, animal, and mechanistic studies support these conclusions. - (ii) Reproductive system-specific toxicity values (Section 2.1.1).
-Please comment on whether the selection of the Lish et al. (1984) study that describes male reproductive system effects is scientifically supported and clearly described. - (iii) Points of departure for reproductive system endpoints (Section 2.1.2).
-Please comment on whether the calculation of a POD for this study is scientifically supported and clearly described. - (iv) Uncertainty factors for reproductive system endpoints (Section 2.1.3).
-Please comment on whether the application of uncertainty factors to the POD is scientifically supported and clearly described. - (v) Reproductive system-specific reference dose (Section 2.1.4).
-Please comment on whether the organ/system-specific reference dose derived for reproductive system effects is scientifically supported and clearly characterized. - 3d.
+Is the selection of the Lish et al. (1984) study that describes male reproductive system effects scientifically supported and clearly described? - (iii) Points of departure for reproductive system endpoints (Section 2.1.2).
+Is the calculation of a POD for this study scientifically supported and clearly described? - (iv) Uncertainty factors for reproductive system endpoints (Section 2.1.3).
+Is the application of uncertainty factors to the POD scientifically supported and clearly described? - (v) Reproductive system-specific reference dose (Section 2.1.4).
+Is the organ/systemspecific reference dose derived for reproductive system effects scientifically supported and clearly characterized? - 3d.
 Other noncancer hazards (Sections 1.2.4, 1.2.6, 1.3.1).
 The draft assessment did not draw any conclusions as to whether liver, ocular, musculoskeletal, cardiovascular, immune, or gastrointestinal effects are human hazards of RDX exposure.
 Please comment on whether the available human, animal, and mechanistic studies support this conclusion.

 3e.
-Cancer.
+Cancer